gmc-code/PC-Python/docs/turtle/turtle_circles.rst

         .. tab-item:: Q

-            Complete the code to draw circles within circles.
+            Complete the code to draw circles within circles, by replacing the XXXs.

             .. code-block:: python